The Supreme Court’s rejection of affirmative action is one of several factors changing college admissions.

 Powder%2BBlue.jpg

 Colleges have been able to goose their yields (number of students accepting among those offered admission) by giving an advantage to students who commit to them via their ED programs.
-This has skewed admissions towards the more homogeneous subset who worry less about financial aid.
+As this advantage has become well publicized, a majority of college applicants have felt compelled to choose an ED or EA school.

-Expect ED programs to convert to Early Action or to be eliminated outright, especially if peer institutions express support for the same idea.
+However, this has skewed admissions towards the more homogeneous subset who worry less about financial aid..
+Therefore, expect ED programs to convert to Early Action or to be eliminated outright, especially if peer institutions express support for the same idea.
 The law school boycott of the US News rankings shows this dynamic in action.

 Screen+Shot+2020-07-05+at+8.07.43+PM.jpg

-Vanishing Relevance of Test Scores
+Changing Relevance of Test Scores

 Screen%2BShot%2B2020-07-05%2Bat%2B7.47.28%2BPM.jpg